civicrm/civicrm-dev-docs/docs/basics/planning.md

 ## Bugs

-Before starting work on a bug your first step should be to check  [JIRA](https://issues.civicrm.org/), the issue tracking system for CiviCRM for any open issues before creating one yourself or working on a pull request.
+Before starting work on a bug, your first step should be to check the [issue tracking systems](/tools/issue-tracking.md) for any open issues before creating one yourself or working on a pull request.

 In order to reproduce the bug you can reproduce the issue in the appropriate [CiviCRM Sandbox](https://civicrm.org/sandboxes).
 Enabling debugging can help to get more details.